-In addition, in Latvia a national sub-committee (NSC) is formed, which includes representatives from ministries, regions and NGOs.
+In addition, in Latvia a national sub-committee (hereinafter referred to as the 'NSC') is formed, which includes representatives from ministries, regions and NGOs.
 NSC meetings are held in order to create the national position on the relevance of the projects' topics to the national planning documents and strategies.